 According to legend, the famous oeuvre was written by Virgil as a means of obtaining knowledge and wisdom through the use of magical invocations of the death, i.e., necromancy.

-It is thus most likely that the attribution of the Ars Notoria to Virgil was a deliberate invention by its medieval authors to lend the text more credibility and authority.
+It is most likely that the attribution of the Ars Notoria to Virgil was a deliberate invention by its medieval authors to lend the text more credibility and authority.

 Given the fact that there circulated from then on numerous legends about Virgil and his magic powers it is surprising that Dante does not reflect any of these in his Divine Comedy.
 In Dante’s work Virgil represents reason and shows his medieval follower through the inferno.
 Virgil described the nine circles of hell in the Aeneid and Dante thus acknowledges his source.
 Yet, he does so without mentioning any magic.